FIPS 140 Control 3.13.11 // 5 MIN READ

 Control 3.13.11 is the number one reason companies fail CMMC assessments, according to audits by the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
 Here's what the distinction actually means — and how to get it right.

-A FIPS-validated cryptographic module has been tested and certified by a NIST-approved laboratory under the Federal Information Processing Standard — FIPS 140-2 or 140-3.
+A FIPS-validated cryptographic module is a hardware or software encryption component that has been independently tested by a NIST-approved laboratory and issued a CMVP certificate number under FIPS 140-2 or FIPS 140-3.
 The operative word is module — not algorithm, not product.
-The module is the specific hardware or software implementation that executes the encryption.
+The module is the specific implementation that executes the encryption.
+Under 32 CFR Part 170, CMMC Level 2 requires contractors handling CUI to satisfy all 110 practices in NIST SP 800-171, and control 3.13.11 specifically mandates FIPS-validated cryptography.

 Here's something most contractors get wrong: it is the manufacturer's job — Cisco, Microsoft, whoever — to submit their product to a NIST-approved testing facility and put it through a battery of tests.
 The government doesn't test your network.
 The vendor earns the certificate; you verify it.